Keeping Cats Safe

 If your municipality has a by-law prohibiting cats from roaming off their property, you could face repercussions if your free-roaming cat is reported to authorities.

-Teaching your outdoor cat to enjoy
+Teaching your outdoor cat to enjoy the great indoors:

 While the best way to teach cats to enjoy living indoors is to raise them inside as kittens, your outdoor cat can still become a happy homebody with a little patience and effort.